JnLvn/Countdown-Letter-Game/_about.md

 ## Background
+[solver.py][4] file.
 The first task I completed was to test my word list.
 A simple search for a word in my dictionary file.
-I used a script I got online at [wordlistTester][1]
+I used a script I got online at [wordlistTester][1].
 My next step was to research Python’s built in iterator module [itertools][2].
 This is where I learned of the permutations function:
 ```python
 from itertools import permutations
 ```
 Next step was to compare my list of permutations to actual words from my dictionary file.
 This was achieved using Python’s [intersection][3] method:
 ```python
 result = [set(words).intersection(perms)]
 ```
+On completion I was getting an average time of 0.9 seconds.
+I realised there were definitely faster ways of comparing anagrams and dictionary words.
+I began researching different ways to develop a function to check if a word was present in an anagram.
+This lead to my discovery of [STEALTHCOPTER Blog][5].
+I developed [solver3.py][6] from this blog.
+Solver3.py is the python script which solves the Countdown Letters Game in the quickest time.